-Before we explain more about DB plans let’s remind you the fundamentals of 401K: From about $100,000 in net income up to $284,000 the 401(k) plan helps to reduce your personal tax liability in two major ways:
+Before we explain more about the benefits of Defined Benefit Plans, let's review the fundamentals of the beloved 401(k): From about $100,000 in net income up to $284,000 the 401(k) plan helps to reduce your personal tax liability in two major ways:

 - You as the employee of the S-Corp can contribute to your retirement through the payroll, much like a W2 employee at a Fortune 500 corporation would be able to.